-Romans 5:18-21 To save the world, believers must live as Jesus lived and to exercise divine power to forgive sins
+Romans 5:18-21 To save the world, believers must live as Jesus lived and exercise divine authority to forgive sins.

-Romans 5:18-21 To save the world, believers must live as Jesus lived and to exercise divine power to forgive sins.
+Romans 5:18-21 To save the world, believers must live as Jesus lived and exercise divine authority to forgive sins.

 So then as through one transgression there resulted condemnation to all men, even so through one act of righteousness there resulted justification of life to all men.
 19 For as through the one man’s disobedience the many were made sinners, even so through the obedience of the One the many will be made righteous.
 20 The Law came in so that the transgression would increase; but where sin increased, grace abounded all the more, 21 so that, as sin reigned in death, even so grace would reign through righteousness to eternal life through Jesus Christ our Lord.